whoophee/d2api/doc/documentation.rst

 #############

 There are several response types/entities accross the different endpoints of the `Dota 2 WebAPI <https://wiki.teamfortress.com/wiki/WebAPI#Dota_2>`_.
 This API aims at removing inconsistencies and unifying the response content.

+All variables belonging to a class are accessed using the ``__getitem__`` method (similar to a dict).
+See :ref:`examples <tutorial-examples>` for more details.

 .. py:module:: d2api.src.wrappers